SERVIR-Amazonia/trinidad-and-tobago-training/intro-gee1/img-collections.md

 <img align="center" src="../images/intro-gee1-images/25imgcoll.PNG" hspace="15" vspace="10" width="600">

 Notice the high amount of cloud cover, and the “layered” look.
-Zoom out if needed.
+Zoom in or out if needed.
 This is because Earth Engine is drawing each of the images that make up the `ImageCollection` one on top of the other.
 The striped look is the result of how the satellite collects imagery.
 The overlaps between images and the individual nature of the images mean that these are not quite ready for analysis; we will address this issue in future chapters.

 Now examine the printed size on the **Console**.
 It will indicate that there are more than a million images in the dataset.
 If you return to this lab in the future, the number will be even larger, since this active collection is continually growing as the satellite gathers more imagery.
 For the same reason, the above figure might look slightly different on your map because of this.

 <img align="center" src="../images/intro-gee1-images/26print.PNG" hspace="15" vspace="10" width="600">

-Note that printing the `ImageCollection` returned an error message, because calling print on an `ImageCollection` will write the name of every image in the collection to the **Console**.
+Note that printing the `ImageCollection` returned an error message, because calling print on an `ImageCollection` will print each image (and its metadata) in the collection to the **Console**.
 This is the result of an intentional safeguard within Earth Engine.
 We don’t want to see a million image names printed to the **Console**!

 <img align="center" src="../images/intro-gee1-images/27error.PNG" hspace="15" vspace="10" width="600">

 Code Checkpoint: https://code.earthengine.google.com/3ab7f5b969df4dc5c9d7656b54d7db75

 Edit your code to comment out the last two code commands you have written.
-This will remove the call to Map.addLayer that drew every image, and will remove the print statement that demanded more than 5000 elements.
+This will remove the call to `Map.addLayer` that drew every image, and will remove the `print` statement that demanded more than 5000 elements.
 This will speed up your code in subsequent sections.
 As described previously, placing two forward slashes (`//`) at the beginning of a line will make it into a comment, and any commands on that line will not be executed.

 **Filtering Image Collections**

 The `ImageCollection` data type in Earth Engine has multiple approaches to filtering, which helps to pinpoint the exact images you want to view or analyze from the larger collection.

 **Filter by Date**

 One of the filters is `filterDate`, which allows us to narrow down the date range of the `ImageCollection`.
 Copy the following code to the center panel (paste it after the previous code you had):

 ```javascript